-Our next Baptism Classes will be held on Thursday, August 3rd at 7:00pm in Room W131 and Sunday, August 6th at 9:20am & 10:55am in Room W244.
+Our next Baptism will be held on Sunday, Sept 17 at 2:30pm in the MPR.
+The next Baptism Classes will be held on Sunday, Oct 1st at 9:20am & 10:55am in Room W244 and Thursday, Oct 5th at 7:00pm in Room W131.
 Learn about baptism and why Christ commands us to be baptized as a necessary step to discipleship.
 No registration is necessary but you must attend one of these classes before being baptized at Golden Hills.

 For more information, contact Sunny at ext.
 7150.

 An act of obedience to Christ's Command.
 (Matthew 28:18-20)

 A necessary step to discipleship, not salvation.